CHN-beta/ovito/doc/manual/advanced_topics/animation.rst

 In the next screenshot on the right, two animation keys have been defined for the *Distance* parameter of the slicing plane, one at frame 0 and the other at frame 50.
-Thus, the parameter will have a value of 20.0 at the beginning of the animation and reach 80.0 at the second animation key frame.
+Thus, the parameter will have a value of 20.0 at the beginning of the animation and reach 80.0 at the second animation keyframe.

 Note that an animatable parameter always has at least one animation key.
 As long as there is only that single key, it defines the constant value of the parameter.